da-hacks/da-hacks-4.0-hackers-guide/content/02-preparation.md

 - Reusable water bottle
 - Toiletries (if you plan to freshen up)
 - Development tools pre-installed - VS Code🤓, Cursor 🤖, Windsurf 🏄, Node.js 📦, Python 🐍, etc.
   - New to VS Code?
-Check out our [Beginner's Guide to VS Code](/vscode-beginners-guide)
+Check out our [Beginner's Guide to VS Code & AI Editors](/vscode-beginners-guide)
 - GitHub set up.
 Make sure you're familiar with version control
   - New?
 Read [Beginner's Guide to GitHub](/github-beginners-guide)
 - [Learn how to submit your project on Devpost](https://www.youtube.com/watch?v=xDe95tBgVsg)